Given new powers, Pakistanis take on illegal loggers

 Manzoor Ahmad Qureshi, manager of community development at the non-profit Diamer Poverty Alleviation Programme, said local people need to be assured that the area's natural resources are their property and helped to make sustainable use of the forests.

-“A private organization is doing organic certification of pine nuts and cumin in the area and this will help increase the forest communities’ income manifold,” he predicted.
+“A private organisation is doing organic certification of pine nuts and cumin in the area and this will help increase the forest communities’ income manifold,” he predicted.

 STILL STRUGGLING TO ENFORCE